Harrison Avenue Landfill/Cramer Hill Waterfront Park Project

-Habitat restoration involves enhancing and expanding the existing freshwater wetlands by constructing approximately 7 acres of tidal freshwater wetlands on both the Cooper and Delaware Rivers, creating 3 living shoreline areas along the back channel of the Delaware River, preserving three areas of existing trees as bald eagle forage habitat, re-planting trees within the remainder of the bald eagle forage habitat including an area where large, specimen trees will be planted.
+Habitat restoration involves enhancing and expanding the existing freshwater wetlands by constructing approximately 7 acres of tidal freshwater wetlands on both the Cooper and Delaware Rivers, creating 450 feet of living shoreline in 3 areas along the back channel of the Delaware River, preserving 3 areas of existing trees as bald eagle forage habitat, re-planting trees within the remainder of the bald eagle forage habitat including an area where large, specimen trees will be planted.
 Over 375,000 plantings are included in the project.
 The tidal freshwater wetland on the Cooper River will connect to a fishing pond that will also be a prominent feature of the waterfront park.

-The waterfront park will include features such as an amphitheater, an entry plaza, exercise stations, a fishing plaza, hiking/biking paths and trails, historic/educational signage, a kayak launch, a picnic area, a playground, a sensory garden, shoreline observation areas, and a vista summit with panoramic views of Camden, the Delaware River, and Philadelphia.
+The waterfront park will include features such as an amphitheater, an entry plaza, exercise stations, a fishing plaza, hiking/biking paths and trails, historic/educational signage, a kayak launch, a picnic area, a playground, a sensory garden, shoreline observation areas, and a summit vista with panoramic views of downtown Camden, the Camden Waterfront, the Delaware River, the Benjamin Franklin Bridge, and Philadelphia.

-ONRR will manage the various stages of the construction project which is tentatively scheduled for completion in the late-spring of 2021 when the park will open to the public and be turned over to CRA.
-ONRR will continue to oversee compliance with land use permit mitigation requirements into 2025.
+ONRR and CDM Smith will manage the various stages of the construction phase which is tentatively scheduled for completion in the April 2021 when the park will open to the public and be turned over to CRA.
+ONRR and CDM Smith will also manage JPC’s warrantee monitoring periods and overall compliance with land use permit mitigation requirements into 2025.

 A summary of the project schedule is shown below.

-STAKEHOLDER INVOLVEMENT: ONRR holds monthly partnering meetings with a stakeholder group comprised of representatives for the entities listed above.
-Meetings on the construction phase began in March 2018 and are intended to continue for the duration of the project.
+STAKEHOLDER INVOLVEMENT: ONRR invites stakeholders to attend monthly partnering meetings to which provide the opportunity for ongoing public participation with the project.
+The stakeholder group is comprised of representatives for the entities listed above.
+The meetings began in March 2018 and we plan to continue holding them for the duration of the project.

 ONRR also hosted two public information sessions at The Salvation Army Kroc Center.
-The first was held on July 24, 2017 to introduce the design plans to the community and the second was held on June 25, 2018 to provide an update now that construction is underway.
+The first was held on July 24, 2017 to introduce the design plans to the community and the second was held on June 25, 2018 to update the community and stakeholders while construction was underway.

-Project Pictures from the beginning to now can be seen on our gallery page.
+Project pictures and videos showing the progress of construction activities may be seen on our gallery page.